upadhyay1302/Athena/README.md

-# Desktop Assistant - Jarvis
+# Athena - Desktop Assistant

 This is a Python-based desktop assistant, inspired by AI assistants, capable of performing various tasks, including automation, web searches, utility functions, and more.